Your Core Beliefs.

 I’m not sure how you would finish that sentence “I believe in God but…” You can fill in the blanks for yourself with whatever going on in your life.

 Do you know what it says?
 Exodus 20:2 “You shall have no other gods before Me.”
 So God says, “I demand top priority in your life.
 I’m not going to play second fiddle.
 It’s all or nothing.”
 And God deserves to be number 1 in your life because He made you.
-If He hadn’t made, you wouldn’t be here.
+If He hadn’t, you wouldn’t be here.
 Everything you have in life is from God because He’s given it to you.
-So this commandment is talking about things that dominate your life, or things that controls your life.
+So, this commandment is talking about things that dominate your life, or things that controls your life.
 Mostly it’s good things that were created for us to enjoy, that take 1st place in our life.
-But God says, ” I deserve 1st place in your life and I demand it.”
+But God says, ” I deserve 1st place in your life and I demand it – no buts.”